Harshdeep1996/cite-classifications-wiki/README.md

 * `notebooks`: Contains the notebooks which  --
    * do analysis against some other similar work (`Sanity_Check_Citations.ipynb`)
    * play with features (`Feature_Data_Analysis.ipynb`)
-   * the hybrid network model which does the classification for the examples and contains all the steps (`citation_network_model_4_labels.ipynb`)
+   * the hybrid network model which does the classification for the examples and contains all the steps (`citation_network_model_3_labels.ipynb`)
    * some of the results and which we get from the lookup -- and the corresponding label we classify them into (`results_predication_lookup.ipynb`)
    * doing post lookup steps such as linking the potential journal labeled citations with their corresponding metadata (`wild_examples_lookup_journal.ipynb`)
 * `scripts`: Contains all the scripts to generate the dataset and features.
 For each script, a description is given at the top.
-All the paths to files are currently **dummy** -- so please remember while running these scripts to change them.
+All the paths to files are currently **absolute paths used to run the script** -- so please remember while running these scripts to change them.
 * `tests`: Some tests to check if the scripts for the data generation do what they are supposed to.
 Multiple tests would be added in the future to check the whole pipeline.